Hold on to your butts: These are the 25 fastest cars in the world

 “How fast can it go?”

 There are many ways to measure automotive excellence, but top speed is the one everybody secretly cares about the most.
 Aldous Huxley was right about speed being the only truly modern sensation.
 He left out the part about how much fun it is.
-These 20 cars are more than just fun, though, they’re the fastest production cars in the world.
+These 25 cars are more than just fun, though, they’re the fastest production cars on the planet.
 The emphasis here is on “production;” racers and one-off custom jobs need not apply.
 We also tried to limit the selections to cars whose claimed top speeds have been generally recognized as legitimate by the automotive media and sanctioning groups.

-More: The 10 most expensive cars in the world make Teslas look like Toyotas

 There are also some cars on the horizon that appear ready to knock some names off this list.
 SSC still hopes to reclaim the title of world’s fastest car with its 1,350-horsepower Tuatara, and Koenigsegg claims a top speed of more than 273 miles per hour for its One:1.
 For now, though, these are the fastest cars that can legally sport a license plate.